svenhjol/Strange/docs/features/totems.md

 * [Totem of Preserving]({{ site.baseurl }}/features/totem_of_preserving) - sneak-click while holding to transfer and store all your items in the totem.
 Click again to break the totem and restore them.
 * [Totem of Flying]({{ site.baseurl }}/features/totem_of_flying) - hold in your **off-hand** to allow flight (jump to activate).
 Flying consumes experience points.

+## Finding totems

+Some totems such as the *Totem of Returning* and *Totem of Shielding* are more common than the others.
+Click on the links above to find out how to obtain them.
+Other totems are incredibly rare and can only be found in [Vaults]({{ site.baseurl }}/features/vaults) which are large underground structures [far from the spawn point]({{ site.baseurl }}/features/outerlands).